OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md

 - Select your cluster application that you setup earlier
 - Click on the link for "Managed Application In Local Directory"
 - Click "Users and groups"
-- Proceed to add your deployment user (`morty`) to your application, with the role of Admin
+- Proceed to add your deployment user to your application, with the role of Admin

 Make note of this user's username (_not_ their display name) and password.
-The format of an AAD username is typically something like this: `user@my-azure-directory.onmicrosoft.com`
+The format of an AAD username is typically something like this: `my-user@my-azure-directory.onmicrosoft.com`

 We can then configure our deployment step to connect to our Service Fabric cluster using these user credentials.